ajaygatla1234/Spring/README.md

 Jar Files                   : Mandatory for all Projects

-applicationContext.xml File : only for XML Based & XML+Java annotations based Configuration
+applicationContext.xml File : only for XML Based & XML+Java Annotations based Configuration

+(for Java-Annotations based configuration Projects, XML File is not Required)